yay135/gene_connectivity/readme.md

 ### Install Docker
 Install Docker using the following link:
 https://docs.docker.com/engine/install/
-Recommended System specs ubuntu 20.04 LTS or better with 24GB RAM or more with at least 30GB disk space.
+Recommended system specs: ubuntu 20.04 LTS or better with 24GB RAM or more with at least 30GB disk space.
 ### Run the models
 These are CPU-only builds.

+Open your terminal or command prompt and run the following commands:

 Pull our docker images:
 ``docker pull yay135/gcn_con``